 This tool is very popular and combines various password-cracking features.
 It can automatically detect the type of hashing used in a password.
 Therefore, you can also run it against encrypted password storage.

-Basically, it can perform brute-force attack with all possible passwords by combining text and numbers.
+Basically, it can perform brute force attacks with all possible passwords by combining text and numbers.
 However, you can also use it with a dictionary of passwords to perform dictionary attacks.

 Rainbow Crack is also a popular brute-forcing tool used for password cracking.
 It generates rainbow tables for using while performing the attack.
 In this way, it is different from other conventional brute-forcing tools.
 Rainbow tables are pre-computed.
 It helps in reducing the time in performing the attack.

-The good thing is that there are various organizations, which already published the pre-computer rainbow tables for all Internet users.
-To save time, you can download those rainbow tables and use in your attacks.
+The good thing is that there are various organizations which have already published the pre-computer rainbow tables for all internet users.
+To save time, you can download those rainbow tables and use them in your attacks.

 This tool is still in active development.
 It is available for both Windows and Linux and supports all latest versions of these platforms.

-Download Rainbow Crack and read more about this tool from this link: http://project-rainbowcrack.com/
+Download Rainbow Crack and read more about this tool here.

 L0phtCrack is known for its ability to crack Windows passwords.
-It uses dictionary, brute-force, hybrid attacks, and rainbow tables.
-The most notable features of l0phtcrack are scheduling, hash extraction from 64 bit Windows versions, multiprocessor algorithms, and networks monitoring and decoding.
-If you want to crack the password of Windows system, you can try this tool.
+It uses dictionary attacks, brute force attacks, hybrid attacks and rainbow tables.
+The most notable features of L0phtcrack are scheduling, hash extraction from 64-bit Windows versions, multiprocessor algorithms and network monitoring and decoding.
+If you want to crack the password of a Windows system, you can try this tool.

 Ophcrack is also available as LiveCD.

-Hashcat claims to be the fastest CPU based password cracking tool.
+Hashcat claims to be the fastest CPU-based password cracking tool.
 It is free and comes for Linux, Windows and Mac OS platforms.
-Hashcat supports various hashing algorithms including LM Hashes, MD4, MD5, SHA-family, Unix Crypt formats, MySQL, Cisco PIX.
-It supports various attacks including Brute-Force attack, Combinator attack, Dictionary attack, Fingerprint attack, Hybrid attack, Mask attack, Permutation attack, Rule-based attack, Table-Lookup attack and Toggle-Case attack.
+Hashcat supports various hashing algorithms including LM Hashes, MD4, MD5, SHA-family, Unix Crypt formats, MySQL and Cisco PIX.
+It supports various attacks including brute force attacks, combinator attacks, dictionary attacks, fingerprint attacks, hybrid attacks, mask attacks, permutation attack, rule-based attacks, table-lookup attacks and toggle-case attacks.

-Nrack is also a popular password-cracking tool for cracking network authentications.
-It supports various protocols including RDP, SSH, http(s), SMB, pop3(s), VNC, FTP, and telnet.
+Ncrack is also a popular password-cracking tool for cracking network authentications.
+It supports various protocols including RDP, SSH, HTTP(S), SMB, POP3(S), VNC, FTP and Telnet.
 It can perform different attacks including brute-forcing attacks.
 It supports various platforms including Linux, BSD, Windows and Mac OS X.

 These are a few popular brute-forcing tools for password cracking.
-There are various other tools are also available which perform brute-force on different kinds of authentication.
-If I just give example of few small tools, you will see most of the PDF cracking, ZIP cracking tools use the same brute-force method to perform attacks and cracks passwords.
+There are various other tools are also available which perform brute force on different kinds of authentication.
+If I just give an example of a few small tools, you will see most of the PDF-cracking and ZIP-cracking tools use the same brute force methods to perform attacks and crack passwords.
 There are many such tools available for free or paid.

-The best way to prevent brute-force attack is to limit invalid login.
-In this way, attack can only hit and try passwords only for limited times.
+The best way to prevent brute force attacks is to limit invalid logins.
+In this way, attacks can only hit and try passwords only for limited times.
 This is why web-based services start showing captchas if you hit the wrong passwords three times or they will block your IP address.